Biofeedback Devices-Be The Calm In The Storm Around You

 Emotional Regulation and Mood Disorders

-Biofeedback can be used to enhance emotional regulation, helping individuals better manage their responses to stressors and improve emotional well-being.
+Biofeedback can enhance emotional regulation, helping individuals better manage their responses to stressors and improve their emotional well-being.

 Biofeedback can assist individuals with mood disorders, such as depression and bipolar disorder, by enhancing emotional regulation.